-- 1. Place the humidifier system in Standby mode. - IMPORTANT: To prevent static damage to the USB flash drive and controller, ground yourself by briefly touching the humidifier's electrical subpanel before touching any part of the controller board or doing Step 3.
-See the Warning at left. - 3.
+- 1. Place the humidifier system in Standby mode.
+Disconnect the display, Ethernet, multi-tank and Fieldbus wires. - IMPORTANT: To prevent static damage to the USB flash drive and controller, ground yourself by briefly touching the humidifier's electrical subpanel before touching any part of the controller board or doing Step 3.
+See the Warning. - 3.
 With the board powered, insert the USB flash drive loaded with the unzipped firmware update folder into the Vapor-logic board USB port.